owncast/owncast.github.io/content/releases/owncast-0.0.8.md

 1. Stop the service from running.
 If you're using a pre-installed image through a hosting provider, or setup Owncast to run under systemd you can probably just simply run `systemctl stop owncast`.
 1. Change to the directory where Owncast is installed on your server.
 In a pre-installed hosting scenario it's likely in `/opt/owncast`.
 1. If you’ve customized your web interface in any way you will want to back up the files you’ve changed or customized.
 1. Re-run the installer as the user you run Owncast under.
-For example: `su -c "curl https://owncast.online/install.sh |bash" owncast`.
+For example if you are running owncast as the user "owncast": `su -c "curl https://owncast.online/install.sh |bash" owncast`
 1. Restart the service.
 If you're running under systemd `systemctl start owncast`.

 ## Breaking changes